-Mulligan had caused a stir in musician’s circles with his charts of ‘How High the Moon’ and ‘Disc Jockey Jump’ for the Gene Krupa band of 1946-7 as a 19 year-old and ‘Sometimes I’m Happy’, ‘Godchild’ and ‘Elevation’ for Claude Thornhill’s Orchestra during the summer of 1948.
+Mulligan had caused a stir in musician’s circles with his charts of ‘How High the Moon’ and ‘Disc Jockey Jump’ for the Gene Krupa band of 1946-7 as a 19 year-old, ‘Sometimes I’m Happy’ and ‘Godchild’ for Claude Thornhill’s Orchestra during the summer of 1948, and ‘Elevation’ for the Elliot Lawrence Orchestra of 1949.
 What is interesting about the Birth of the Cool sessions is how the musicians sought to evoke the tonal colours characteristic of the Thornhill orchestra with a smaller ensemble.
 In the event they settled on a nonet with the six horns split into three groups each an octave apart — trumpet and trombone, alto and baritone sax, French Horn and tuba — plus piano, bass and drums.
 Interestingly, Stravinsky had earlier used the same principal of six instruments in three groups an octave apart in L’Histoire du Soldat, although the combination he chose was cornet and trombone, clarinet and bassoon, violin and bass.

 In tandem with Mulligan’s arranging skills was a fast developing facility on baritone sax after a spell playing a variety of saxophones in bands led by Tommy Tucker, Elliot Lawrence, Krupa and Thornhill, all of whom had recruited him primarily as an arranger.
 Having initially come under the spell of Charlie Parker, Mulligan also absorbed the lessons of Lester Young, rationalising both his playing and writing in favour of a more melodic, linear approach, even naming his music publishing company Pres Music.
 It remains a fascination that when Parker’s lines are slowed down to a pitch approximating that of a tenor saxophone they evoke, however distantly, Young’s lines, although hardly surprising since Young was also a formative influence on Parker.
 Several of Mulligan’s arrangements and originals written during this period suggest Young’s influence, such as those for Kai Winding (‘Godchild’ and ‘Sleepy Bop’ from April 1949), Brew Moore (the May 1949 Lestorian Mode session), and Mulligan’s own tentet recordings for Prestige in 1951 that reveal a departure from the angular contours of bop in favour of a smoother, less frantic form of expressionism.